 That little experiment lead to something that's actually quite popular with customers.
 It started out as a fun venture, as Tim went out and purchased nearly a dozen jars of various pickles, and he and a few friends added pickle juices to different types of his beers.

 "Nine times out of ten you're going to go 'Okay.
 That was fun,' and move on.
 But when we put the bread and butter pickle juice into our house lager, something magic happened."

 Not all innovative recipes come from trying something new.
 Everything old is new again when you look at our entertainment; many of the popular TV shows and movies are sequels, reboots and revisits of older material.
 Exciting things can also happen with beer when you embrace the old to try something cutting-edge.
 Tim does just that, and even his brewery's name is a nod to the region's history.
 The famed coin toss that gave Portland its name in 1845 took place in Oregon City, a short distance from where the brewery that shares the event's name now sits.

 "I always tell people I was a history geek before I was a beer geek," said Tim.

 It's that "let's do it because we can!" mentality that has made Tim and Coin Toss Brewing such a popular stop along the Mt.
 Hood Territory Tap Trail, and also why Tim is a modern pioneer.
-So the next time you're suffering from a mighty powerful thirst after exploring the Oregon Trail yourself, stop in to Coin Toss Brewing, and let Tim regale you with tales of beer experiments, and fascinating history of Oregon City and the surrounding region.
+So the next time you're suffering from a mighty powerful thirst after experiencing the Oregon Trail yourself, stop in to Coin Toss Brewing, and let Tim regale you with tales of beer experiments and fascinating history of Oregon City and the surrounding region.